naivestarter/google-page/README.md

-# google-page
+# google page replica
-google page replica
+a google page replica for practice